mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/metrics/get-history`` | ``GET``     |
 +--------------------------------------------+-------------+

-Returns a list of all values for the specified metric.
+Returns a list of all values for the specified metric for a given run.